 Students, organizations recognized for campus leadership

-More than 40 Maryville College students and student organizations were honored for outstanding campus and community leadership during the institution’s annual Leadership Awards Ceremony.
-Students, parents, College faculty and staff and community members attended the April 26 event held in the Harold and Jean Lambert Recital Hall of the Clayton Center for the Arts.
+More than 40 Maryville College students, faculty, staff and student organizations were honored for outstanding campus and community leadership during the institution’s annual Leadership Awards Ceremony.
+Students, parents, College faculty and staff and community members attended the April 24 event held in the Harold and Jean Lambert Recital Hall of the Clayton Center for the Arts.

 Opportunities for involvement in and leadership of various campus causes is a long-held hallmark of the Maryville College educational experience, which seeks to prepare students for an enriched life as citizens, leaders and educated persons.

 Vice President and Dean of Students Vandy Kemp introduced the awards.

 “Each year, this event follows the Academic Awards Ceremony, and it provides a different opportunity for the Maryville College community to recognize exceptional students,” she said.
 “At this particular event, we focus on those students who have demonstrated positive character and who have provided exemplary leadership within our campus community.

 “We also honor several faculty and staff at this event who model outstanding leadership in their day-to-day lives,” she added.

 Students, faculty and organizations recognized during the April 24 ceremony are listed below.

 The Black Student Association (BSA) Leadership Award was presented to junior Brian Bush, a political science major from Chattanooga, Tenn., and junior Jerica Johnson, a music major from Chattanooga, Tenn.